kolosovpetro/RSAEncryptionExplained/README.md

 # RSA Encryption: Behind the scenes

-Simple explanation on the problematics and main idea behind the Rivest-Shamir-Adleman (RSA) encryption.
+Simple explanation on the symmetric encryption problematics and main idea behind the Rivest-Shamir-Adleman (RSA) encryption.

 ## GitHub Actions used